Skip to main content

 TNA testimonial: Bethan Coley

-What would you say to people wanting to start the trainee nursing associate (TNA) programme?
+What would you say to people wanting to start the Student Nursing Associate (SNA) programme?

 If you’re looking for a course that combines practical and theoretical learning so you can progress into a nursing role, then go for it.
 The blended learning enables you to put the theory into practice straight away and gain valuable hands-on experience right from the start.
 It can be tough but is also so rewarding.

-What did you do before you started the TNA programme?
+What did you do before you started the SNA programme?

 I worked as a receptionist in a busy emergency department.
 Although I was working in a healthcare setting, I wanted to become more hands-on with patients and I was inspired and encouraged by my nursing colleagues to progress into a clinical role.